A high level description of the device the binding applies to:

 required: true

-In this example, a node with compatible "manufacturer,serial" must contain a node named current-speed.
+In this example, a node with compatible "manufacturer,serial" must contain a property named current-speed.
 The property’s value must be a single integer.
 Similarly, the node must contain a reg property.

 The build system uses bindings to generate C macros for devicetree properties that appear in DTS files.
 You can read more about how to get property values in source code from these macros in Devicetree access from C/C++.
 Generally speaking, the build system only generates macros for properties listed in the properties: key for the matching binding.
 Properties not mentioned in the binding are generally ignored by the build system.